RadioactivePotato/Bookmarklet/README.md

 EasyInspectElements.js: Basiclly inspect elements but you can edit the page by clicking the text you wanted to edit.
 Click the bookmark again to turn it off.

+TabClock.ks: Change the tab name and icon to disquise as other website.

+BlockedGoGuardanTabClose.js: This will make someone who is controlling your computer being unable to close it.

+AutoClicker.js: Click where you want, and it will click automaticly. it clicks 100 times every second (100cps).

+InspectElement.js: Inspect unblocked

+piano.js: A piano controlled by your keyboard

 ----

 BackgroundColour.js: Replace the background colour (Work on most website)